 Memory take me back just one more time

-where he keeps the prairie dust flying
+in the field where he keeps the prairie dust flying

 Rain don't come but the clouds keep on trying